tudorSwFpga/simpleHttp/README.md

 ## Build

-The only external dependency is spdlog; cmake will handle that for you
+The only external dependencies are spdlog for logging and gtest for testing; cmake will handle that for you

 ```
 mkdir _build && cd _build